Homework 11

 After completing this assignment,

-your Boom REPL will
+your Huey REPL

-evaluate programs that have state.
-Unfortunately, though, the
+will evaluate programs that have state.
+Unfortunately,

-at the Boom prompt.
+stateful expressions at the Huey prompt.

 Write a function

-that creates a REPL with top-level mutable variables. — 8 pointsUsers should be able to
+run-huey-with-statethat creates a REPL with top-level mutable variables. — 8 pointsUsers should be able to

 Deliverables